Gorialis/discord.py-docker/templates/README.md

 ### `discord.py:minimal`

 This is the base, and therefore smallest, image.
-It contains only `discord.py` with voice and docs support.
+It contains only `discord.py` with voice and docs support, including ffmpeg and youtube-dl.

 ### `discord.py:full`